Frequently Asked Questions

 1. For a disclaimed audit, is the scale fee paid in addition to the fee variation?

-For bodies with only VFM arrangements related fees and the fees for issuing a disclaimer opinion, there will be no separate scale fee charge.
+For bodies with only VFM arrangements-related fees and the fees for issuing a disclaimer opinion, there will be no separate scale fee charge.

 For all other fee variations this will depend on the circumstances of each body.
+Please note that for a disclaimed audit we will assess separately any fees in relation to audit work in response to elector queries and objections.

 2. How are audit fee levels set for each individual body?